 The National Curriculum covers the range of subjects taught from Key Stage 1 onwards.
 The 'core' subjects are English, Mathematics and Science.
 Other 'foundation' subjects include History, Geography, Music, Art & Design, Design Technology, Computing, PSHEe, RSE, RE, Physical Education and Ancient and Modern Foreign Languages.

-Each subject has a nationally laid down framework, called programmes of study, which describe the teaching and learning experiences to be undertaken at each Key curriculum.
+Each subject has a nationally laid down framework, called programmes of study, which describe the teaching and learning experiences to be undertaken at each Key Stage.
+Senior Leaders have created a curriculum that has